hashtagchris/uptime/docs/index.md

+---
+layout: page
-# Uptime, on a good day
+title: Uptime on a good day
+---
 It's Sunday, and all is quiet.
 No one's shipping changes to your site.
 Traffic is low.
 So what will your uptime be?

 ## SLO configuration